Pohlsepia: Classification

 In 2000, Joanne Kluessendorf assigned Pohlsepia mazonensis to the order Cirroctopoda.
 Many other researchers disagreed, citing the lack of internal structure.
 The possible evidence of fins and the huge time difference between the Pohlsepia mazonensis fossil and first confirmed cirrate octopus fossils is problematic.
 However, the species can be classified as an octopod.
-Despite having ten arms, the fact that the fossil has an indistinct head, sac like body and similar fins to cirrate octopods gives enough evidence to classify Pohlsepia mazonensis in the order Cirroctopoda.
+Despite the number of arms being unclear, the fact that the fossil has an indistinct head, sac like body and similar fins to cirrate octopods gives enough evidence to classify Pohlsepia mazonensis in the order Cirroctopoda.

-When looking at the groups Teudopsidae, Trachyteuthididae, the Vampyromorpha, cirrate octopods, incirrate octopods and the fossil Loligosepiina, the describing authors proposed Pohlsepia mazonensis would be most related to the octopods based on its lack of a shell.
+When looking at the groups Teudopsidae, Trachyteuthididae, the Vampyromorpha, cirrate octopods, incirrate octopods and the fossil Loligosepiina, the describing authors proposed that Pohlsepia mazonensis would be most closely related to the octopods based on its lack of a shell.

-However, later studies found the placement within Octopoda to be dubious, due to the fossils poor preservation, and the fact that other fossils have now shown true octopi to have first arose in the Jurassic.
+However, later studies found the placement within Octopoda to be dubious, due to the fossils poor preservation, and the fact that other fossils have now shown true octopuses to have first arisen in the Jurassic.
 In 2021, it is considered that is even unlikely to be cephalopod or mollusk.
 Lack of a shell is a highly unlikely combination in a Carboniferous cephalopod.
 In addition, its appendages lack hooks, suckers, cirri, an arm web, and the characteristic 8/10 arm count.
 There is neither a beak, unambiguous ink sac, nor radula.
 The bulbous body outline and presence of appendages more likely to show the affinity as a cnidarian, a phylum of invertebrate animals including jellyfish and sea anemones.
+In 2019, fossils included some fossils including ones from Mazon Creek like vertebrates, Tullimonstrum, and Pohlsepia are examined, to consider affinity of Tullimonstrum.
+Although this study treated Pohlsepia as cephalopod, melanosomes cannot be identified from its eyespot.

 Mazon Creek

 Located in what is currently northern Illinois, the Mazon Creek preserved the Pohlsepia mazonensis fossil extraordinarily.
-The Pohlsepia mazonensis fossil was found specifically in the Francis Creek Shale Member and like most fossils found in Mazon Creek, is preserved as carbon film.
+The Pohlsepia mazonensis fossil was found specifically in the Pit 11 region, within the Francis Creek Shale Member.
+Like most soft tissue fossils found in Mazon Creek, it is preserved as a 2D light-on-dark discolouration of the matrix.
 The Francis Creek Shale Member of the Carbon Formation has a diverse array of preserved plants and animals.

-These organisms were immediately buried due to bursts of water and their remains were protected before most decomposition could start.
-In storm surges organisms would be submerged in sediments, creating an environment where their fossils were extremely well protected.

-Field Museum of Natural History

-The Pohlsepia mazonensis fossil is currently located at the Field Museum of Natural History in Chicago, Illinois.
-Located eighty miles from the fossil's discovery, the museum is one of the largest natural history museums in the world.
-It also houses similar fossils in the Mazon Creek Fossil Invertebrates Exhibit.
-These fossils include spoon worms, ribbon worms, bristle worms, millipedes, and cockroaches.